serhii.net

 Three stories

-Three war stories that happened to me and I want to write down.
+Three in-the-trenches-type stories.
 First two happened when I was a Werkstudent, third one when working full-time.

 Bachelor’s thesis